We the Texans

 ART DIRECTION | BRANDING | DESIGN RESEARCH

-We the Texans was a year-long initiative created by The Texas Tribune in order to bring attention to the state of democracy in Texas.
-Events within this initiative covered pain points like political distrust, civic engagement, and polarization within politics.
+We the Texans was a year-long initiative by The Texas Tribune focused on examining the health of democracy in Texas.
+Through live events and public discussions, the initiative explored civic disengagement, political distrust, and polarization across the state.

 ART DIRECTION